Close Menu

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors about your ability to work.

 Additionally, they have their own doctors that review your medical records, but never meet or examine you.
 These doctors are paid by the government and work for Disability Determination Services (DDS), the state agency that reviews all SSDI and SSI cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a doctor exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 YOUR RESIDUAL FUNCTIONAL CAPACITY IS BASED UPON YOUR OWN STATEMENTS